 Accessibility issues and advocacy

-John received his first wheelchair in rehabilitation and immediately encountered problems accessing locations or services.
-He started advocating for better access.
-Initially, the advocacy was solely for himself until John realised that many PWD (People with Disabilities) were silent, didn’t know what to do, or couldn’t advocate for themselves.
-He contacted organisations, sharing the experience of being unable to access the service or goods in a wheelchair, hoping for change.
+What began as a solitary fight for his rights soon transformed into a larger mission when John realised that many PWD (People with Disabilities) were silent, didn’t know what to do, or couldn’t advocate for themselves.
+He reached out to organisations, sharing his experience of being unable to access services or goods in a wheelchair, hoping to spark change.
+His efforts have improved his situation and inspired others to speak up and advocate for their rights.

 Advocacy is an individual or group activity that aims to influence decisions within political, economic, and social institutions.